Pockity/faq.pockity.app/entries.markdown

 --------------------------
 ```

-As the user, you never own funds in a category, so transfering from a fixed known category to the desired account effectively gives us a net zero transaction.
+As the user, you never own funds in a category, so transferring from a fixed known category to the desired account effectively gives us a net zero transaction.